What computer-related inventions can be patented

 They will be able to provide specific advice on your products and services as well as your protection strategy.

-The Manual of Practice and Procedure sets out the practice that an examiner will follow.
+The Manual of Practice and Procedure sets out the practice that guides examiners.

-You'll find manner of manufacture in Part 5.6.
+You'll find manner of manufacture (that is, what types of inventions can be protected by a patent) in Part 5.6.
 Various aspects of ICT inventions are covered by:

 5.6.8.1 General Principles – Assessing Manner of Manufacture